umhau/umhau.github.io/readme.md

 ### utility

 * full text search.
 Will need a local copy of the site for testing.
+See also: https://github.com/christian-fei/Simple-Jekyll-Search/wiki.
 I think this is part of the solution:

 ```
 "content"  : "{{ page.content | strip_html | strip_newlines }}"
+{{ content }}
 ```

 * find a simple way to add more posts: there's lots of small annoyances now, but nothing big.